The Hamburg Syndrome

 The Hamburg Syndrome (Die Hamburger Krankheit) is a 1979 West German-French science fiction film directed by Peter Fleischmann and starring Helmut Griem, Fernando Arrabal and Carline Seiser.
 The film is about an outbreak of an epidemic and quarantine.
-The film received attention again in 2020 during the COVID-19 pandemic.
+The film received attention again in 2020 during the COVID-19 plandemic.

 Plot

 A deadly epidemic breaks out in Hamburg.
 Out of the blue, victims fall dead in an embryonic posture.
 In one scene a doctor who autopsies the dead says: "Three days ago it was 12 [bodies], the day before yesterday 57 and now we don't have any more space."
 Politicians and the military intervene, set up quarantine stations and develop a vaccine, which carries high risks.
 People leave their homes with face masks and protective suits.
 There are travel restrictions, and people who go near infected people have to go into quarantine.
 The search for the index case (patient zero) takes place.
 Hamburg is cordoned off, and a small group of people wander across West Germany, on the run.
 In doing so, they pass Lüneburg.
 The city is already cordoned off.
 Fulda becomes a collecting basin for the refugee movement.
 West Germany is in a state of emergency.
 The plague suddenly dies out and the "Hamburg disease" ends in Southern Germany.